robarca/Software_and_Computing_Exam/README.md

 ![fig2](https://raw.githubusercontent.com/robarca/Software_and_Computing_Exam/master/OUTPUT/Weighting%20functions%20for%20clear%20and%20cloudy%20sky.png)

 Here it's possible to see that the code shows the role of the cloud between 1 and 2 km.
-As it's showen in transimattance's profile, considering cloudy sky (red line), there is a strong reduction in concomitance of the cloud, due to the absorption by the same of part of the incoming radiation.
+As it's shown in transimattance's profile, considering cloudy sky (red line), there is a strong reduction in concomitance of the cloud, due to the absorption by the same of part of the incoming radiation.
 On the other hand, whatching the waighting function profile for cloudy sky (yellow line) it's confirmed that most of the energy is released exactly from the height where the cloud is.

 ## Example 2: Low vs High-Level Clouds Transmittances